TheLeePriest/typescript-and-chill/README.md

 npm test
 ```

-This will run Jest tests that validate the correct setup of **ESLint, Prettier, Jest, AWS CDK, CI/CD workflows, and TypeScript compilation**.
+This will run Vitest tests that validate the correct setup of **Biome, Vitest, AWS CDK, CI/CD workflows, and TypeScript compilation**.

 ## Contributing